spiral/docs/docs/en/component/storage.md

 ## Configuration

-Storage config file should be located (by default) at `app/config/storage.php`.
+A storage config file should be located (by default) at `app/config/storage.php`.
 Within this file, you may configure the servers (the "`servers`" section) and the specific storages (the "`buckets`" section) that your servers will use and which you will use.